 Different types of cases are subject to different filing deadlines.
 For personal injury actions in South Carolina, you usually have three years from the date the injury occurred.
 For workers’ compensation claims, you must give notice within 90 days of the accident.
 Claims against the government must be filed within one year of the accident.

 Each of these deadlines may be extended if an injury or loss is not immediately apparent.
-In this case, the deadline begins when you “discover”—or should reasonably have discovered — the loss or injury.
+In this case, the deadline begins when you “discover”—or should reasonably have discovered — that the loss or injury was work-related.
 For example, this could occur in the case of an occupational disease, which may take months or even years to develop.

 In any event, it’s a good idea to file a claim as soon as possible.
 Missing the statute of limitations may result in you losing the ability to file a claim.